 Unlike the other blogging niche examples in this article, lifestyle is a pretty nebulous term.

-Generally, they’re about the personal experiences of the blog owner or editorial team.
+Generally, they’re about the blog owner’s or editorial team’s personal experiences.

-That can encompass fashion, dating, culture, careers, travel… and lots of other things too.
+That can encompass fashion, dating, culture, careers, travel… and many other things.

 Many lifestyle blogs that make money effectively build a sort of “cult of personality” around their founder.